 However, some flame retardants (e.g. organohalogen ones) are potentially dangerous and their presence in a product can lead to various health issues.
 So, always inform and consider the benefits and risks before purchasing a flame retardant mattress.

-Seniors should always have some flashlights at easily accessible places in their home.
+Seniors should always have flashlights at easily accessible places in their homes.
 Many times fires occur at nighttime and damage the electrical network.
 If there’s no lighting, escaping becomes much more difficult, especially for seniors.
 An operable flashlight can dramatically improve their chances of getting out in time.

 When there’s a fire it’s vital to act as quickly as possible.
-A home fire can become life threating within just a few minutes.
+A home fire can become life-threatening within just a few minutes.
 Seniors, especially those with cognitive impairment, react slower and sometimes they become confused in an emergency so in their case prevention is particularly important.